rob-g2-365/waveshare_epaper_picture_frame/README.md

 // #define SERIAL_DEBUG
 </pre>

-The last failure is saved in the eeprom.
-When booting the errorcode is outputed over the serial port.
-The errorcodes are listed in line 36 of debug.h.
+The last failure is saved in the EEPROM.
+When booting the error code is outputted over the serial port.
+The error codes are listed in line 36 of debug.h.
 <pre>
 #define ERRORCODE_TEST                        0
 #define ERRORCODE_EPAPER_INIT_FAILED          0x101